Known for its photogenic beaches and cliffside viewpoints, there are so many things to do on Nusa Penida beyond the crowds.

 GIRI PUTRI CAVE TEMPLE

-I entered this Hindu/Buddhist temple through a small hole but the space widened into a giant cavern uniquely lit up with coloured lights.
-It’s quite an experience to see the shrines lit up inside the huge caverns.
+I entered this Hindu/Buddhist temple through a small hole, but the space widened into a giant cavern uniquely lit up with coloured lights.
+It’s quite an experience to see the shrines lit up inside the vast caverns.

 1000 VIEWPOINTS/NUSA PENIDA TREEHOUSE